Lecture notes on ridge regression: Penalty parameter selection

+Although information criteria are widely used to guide the choice of the penalty parameter, we comment on their use within the context of ridge regression.
 Information criteria guide the decision process when having to decide among various different models.
 Different models use different sets of explanatory variables to explain the behaviour of the response variable.
 In that sense, the use of information criteria for the deciding on the ridge penalty parameter may be considered inappropriate: ridge regression uses the same set of explanatory variables irrespective of the value of the penalty parameter.
 Moreover, often ridge regression is employed to predict a response and not to provide an insightful explanatory model.
 The latter need not yield the best predictions.
-Finally, empirically we observe that the AIC often does not show an optimum \textit{inside} the domain of the ridge penalty parameter.
-Henceforth, we refrain from the use of the AIC (or any of its relatives) in determining the optimal ridge penalty parameter.
+Finally, empirically we observed that the AIC may have its optimum, not inside but, at the boundaries of the domain of the ridge penalty parameter.